Kgomotso le Roux

 - Advanced Diploma in Business Project Management – University of Cape Town

-Kgomotso is the CEO at Khwela Factory, director at the FutureLift Foundation, singer, mbira player and songwriter.
-She has over 18 years, pursued a diversification of her career experiences within the film, music and craft environment.
+Kgomotso is the CEO at Khwela Factory, director at the FutureLift Foundation, singer, mbira player, songwriter, and author.
+She has over 18 years’ experience within the film, music, visual arts, and craft environment.
 In so doing, she executed various leadership roles supported by her love for learning and determination to succeed in the long term.

 Kgomotso has enjoyed managing projects for the Transnet Foundation, the Visual Arts Network of South Africa, State Theatre, the Department of Arts and Culture, Standard Bank Joy of Jazz Music Festival, Proman (based in Luxembourg), Wastebusters (based in the UK), PricewaterhouseCoopers and Ochre Media.

 Leona Urshla Mokoena

 Leona Mokoena hales from the corporate world where she was involved as a course co-ordinator, personnel consultant and a function co-ordinator.
 Her role at Khwela is to assist with sales into the corporate market.
 Lee has obtained various diplomas and certificates over the years and wishes to continue her studies in Fine Art.
 She always had an interest in art visiting museums and exhibitions prior to her involvement at Gallery MOMO.
 Lee is a art consultant, director at Gallery MOMO and business woman.
 She has been involved in the art industry for 17years.
 Lee has co-curated exhibitions, travelled locally and abroad to exhibitions, Art fairs and Biennales representing Gallery MOMO and their artists.

 Her exposure and interest in art has grown over the years especially in the contemporary art world and continues to develop.
 She is passionate about the arts in general and is currently consulting and expanding her craft in the public art arena.